 - 3.5.10.
-Death-in-service The employer will send a completed YPS Employer Leaver form to Your Pension Service following the death of a member within 5 working days of being informed of the employees' death.
-The YPS Employer Leaver form must provide details of informant and next of kin, if known. - 3.6.
+Death-in-service The employer will send a completed LPPA Employer Leaver form to Local Pensions Partnership Administration following the death of a member within 5 working days of being informed of the employees' death.
+The LPPA Employer Leaver form must provide details of informant and next of kin, if known. - 3.5.11.
+Terminal Illness Where an employee is suffering from terminal illness and limited life expectancy, employers should contact the Fund for guidance at the earliest opportunity. - 3.6.
 Reporting legal breaches Employers must ensure that appropriate policies and procedures are in place and all relevant parties aware of their responsibilities in relation to reporting / recording legal breaches to the Pensions Regulator.